Cuba entry requirements for Iraq passport holders

 Transit visa required

-Iraqi passport holders need a transit visa to change planes in Cuba, even if staying airside.
+Iraqi passport holders generally require a visa to transit through Cuba, even if staying airside.
+A Tourist Card or transit visa must be obtained before travel.

 Exceptions & conditions